How to make Word documents accessible

 Headers and footers

-Document headers and footers can help people better navigate and understand your document.
-They typically include information like a title, author, creation date and page number.
+Headers and footers typically include information like a title, author, creation date and page number.
+They can help people navigate a document, but are:

-- add alternative text to any informative images, like brand logos
+- add alternative text for informative images, such as logos

-- repeat important information in the main page text (apart from page numbers)
+- repeat important information in the main text (except for page numbers)

 Watermarks